skyway/skyway.github.io/en/developer.md

         <div class="card">
             <div class="card-body">
                 <h3 class="card-title">How to migrate to Enterprise Edition</h3>
-                <p class="card-text">It is possible to migrate the API key from the Community Edition to the Enterprise Edition without stopping the service.How to migrate from the Community Edition to the Enterprise Edition.</p>
+                <p class="card-text">It is possible to migrate the API key from the Community Edition to the Enterprise Edition without stopping the service.
+How to migrate from the Community Edition to the Enterprise Edition.</p>
                 <small class="text-muted">Apr 19th, 2018</small>
                 <a href="./migration.html#toEnterprise" class="btn btn-outline-primary">Migration to Enterprise Edition</a>
             </div>